Skip to main content

 Further assistance

-If asylum support is refused or withdrawn, there will be a right of appeal against this decision.
+If asylum support is refused or withdrawn, there may be a right of appeal against this decision.
 The Asylum Support Appeals Project provides advice and assistance with appeals against refusals or withdrawals of asylum support.

 If you are currently seeking aslyum in the UK and are in need of further support or advocacy you can see our information on help for people seeking asylum